 2017 Year of History, Heritage & Archaeology

-East Renfrewshire has a full year of activities programmed to celebrate the history, heritage and archaeology of the area.
-Some highlights to look forward to include:
+ERCL programmed a full year of events to celebrate the history, heritage and archaeology of the area.
+Some highlights included:

 For further information on our heritage services you can visit the Local and Family History section of our website.
 East Renfrewshire's Heritage Collection can also be viewed online: http://www.portaltothepast.co.uk